trmdi/mediaSession-modifier/README.md

 # mediaSession-modifier
 A userscript for modifying the mediaSession value of websites.
-This is useful when using `Plasma desktop` with `Plasma Browser Integration` extension.
+It helps supported websites to display the song's coverArt, title, artist, album in KDE Plasma TaskManager Tooltip, KDE Connect notification on your phone...

 ## To use it:
+- Make sure you have installed the Plasma Integration extension for your browser.
-Install [the Tampermonkey extension for your browser](https://www.tampermonkey.net/) first, then open [this link](https://raw.githubusercontent.com/trmdi/mediaSession-modifier/master/mediaSession-modifier.user.js)
+- Install [the Tampermonkey extension for your browser](https://www.tampermonkey.net/) first, then open [this link](https://raw.githubusercontent.com/trmdi/mediaSession-modifier/master/mediaSession-modifier.user.js)

-## Support:
+## Supported websites:
 - mp3zing.vn
 - open.spotify.com
 - soundcloud.com